aheadlabs/gulp-w74framework/README.md

 # gulp-w74framework
 This package provides Gulp support for the W74 WordPress framework.
+It is [listed in the npm package directory](https://www.npmjs.com/package/@aheadlabs/gulp-w74framework).
 Everything than can be automated, must be automated!<br><br>
 ![Logo](.media/isologo-gulp-w74framework-400px.png)